The Fibre Garden : Natural Roving & Top

 Our selection of natural top and roving changes frequently, so be sure to come back and see what’s new.

-SLIVER: is a hazier term in the trade, in our experience.
+SLIVER is a hazier term in the trade, in our experience.
 Most often it seems to be roving that is drawn into a thinner preparation than regular thicker roving.
-Sometimes it’s combed top that is in a thinner preparation than usual.
+Sometimes it’s just another word for combed top, particularly in New Zealand.
 We always try and qualify which it is, when we know.